siberianfox/tinygwiki/Chilipeppr-Archive-and-Restore-Parameters-for-tinyG.md

   `command_filter = ['fb', 'fv', 'hp', 'hv', 'id', 'ej', 'jv', 'js', 'baud'];`

+# Using this widget #
+Workflows are personal preferences.
+It is highly recommended to keep configuration archives available for reference use in new builds , firmware upgrades and as attachments to help requests on the various Forums supporting tinyG..

+Using an archive file to facilitate transition to a new tinyG FW build has been successfully tested but needs to be carefully studied.
+Some FW builds introduce new parameters that may need to be configured for the new upgrade.
+If parameters are removed as part of an upgrade, attempting to write an non-existent parameter will likely cause a failure of the write process.
+A recommendation would be to compare an Archive file from the new FW load to a previous full Archive (manually, or use a tool such as 'diff') to verify parameter usage before attempting a Restore from Archive file.

 # Detailed How-To : Archive #
 From the Chilipeppr/tinyG workspace, find the icon for configuretinyG on the TinyG Widget menu and click to open